plone/plone.app.contenttypes/docs/README.rst

 ------------

-plone.app.contenttypes offers default content types for Plone based on Dexterity.
-This package replaces ``Products.ATContenttypes`` and will provide the default-types in Plone 5.
+plone.app.contenttypes provides default content types for Plone based on Dexterity.
+It replaces ``Products.ATContentTypes`` and provides the default-types in Plone 5.
+It can be used as an add-on in Plone 4.x.

 It contains the following types:

-* Folder
+* Collection
 * Document
-* News item
+* Event
 * File
+* Folder
 * Image
 * Link
-* Event (Using behaviors from plone.app.event)
-* Collection
+* News Item

 The main difference from a users perspective is that these types are extendable through-the-web.
 This means you can add or remove fields and behaviors using the control-panel "Dexterity Content Types" (``/@@dexterity-types``).

-The aim is to mimick the default-types as closely as possible.

-plone.app.contenttypes has been merged into the Plone 5.0 branch and will be shipped with the next Plone release: https://dev.plone.org/ticket/12344

-**Warning: Using plone.app.contenttypes on a site with existing content requires migrating the sites content.
-Please see the chapter "Migration".
-It can be used on a new site without problems.**
+**Warning: Using plone.app.contenttypes on a site with existing Archetypes-based content requires migrating the sites content.
+Please see the chapter "Migration".**

 Compatibility